JJ Bird

-Joe-John Daniel "JJ" Bird (born 9 September 1986) is a professional boxer who is also known for being a contestant in reality television series Big Brother.
+Joe-John Daniel "JJ" Bird (born 9 September 1986) is a British professional boxer who is also known for being a contestant in the eleventh series of the then Channel 4 reality television series Big Brother.

 Bird started his boxing career at the age of 14, joining Peterborough Phoenix ABC, run by Gary De Roux.
 In January 2007, Bird was granted a professional boxer's licence, and made his boxing debut a month later, beating Frank Celebi on points.
 He won his next two fights on points, before suffering his first defeat at the hands of Paul Morby in Portsmouth in November 2007.
 He has also had two televised fights, both in 2008, fighting David Walker on Sky Sports, as well as Steve O'Meara on ITV4.
-To date, Bird has a professional record of 12 fights with five wins, two draws and five losses, although has not boxed for over a year.
+To date, Bird has a professional record of 14 fights with six wins, six losses, and two draws although has not boxed for over a year.

 He has also made several television appearances outside of the ring, appearing as a contestant on the respective gameshows Golden Balls, This Time Tomorrow, and The Cube.
 Most notably, in July 2010, Bird entered the Big Brother house in week six, in its eleventh UK series, and subsequently finished fourth.